telegraf/telegraf/docs/README.md

 * `[ctx.preCheckoutQuery]`   - Precheckout query
 * `[ctx.channelPost]`        - New incoming channel post of any kind — text, photo, sticker, etc.
 * `[ctx.editedChannelPost]`  - New version of a channel post that is known to the bot and was edited
+* `[ctx.poll]`               - New version of a anonymous poll that is known to the bot and was changed
 * `[ctx.chat]`               - Current chat info
 * `[ctx.from]`               - Sender info
 * `[ctx.match]`              - Regex match (available only for `hears`, `command`, `action`, `inlineQuery` handlers)